ascii-boxes/boxes/pages/faq.md

 Long answer: I know, *boxes* is written in C, which was a perfectly reasonable choice given that it was made in the 1990s.
 A lot of software was written in C at the time.
 It was one of the most portable ways of writing software.
-And it requires no runtime like Java or Python would.
+And it required no runtime like Java or Python did.
 Today (2024), we have Go, and Rust, and other comparatively new languages available that would be a great fit for *boxes* and offer far superior developer experience.
 So why not rewrite *boxes* in one of those?